Recommendations for applications

 The application should include a brief review of successive positions held and a list of publications and achievements.
 If other headings are deemed relevant (outreach, collaborations, collective responsibilities, transfer and mediation, teaching, etc.), they should also be included.
 If applicable, prizes and awards can be mentioned, giving information that will allow the jury to evaluate their importance.
 Finally, it is advisable to inform the jury of any career interruptions.

 The thesis/habilitation and defense reports can be included in the application.
+For applicants who have been actively involved in large collaborations, a letter from a member of the team responsible, detailing the nature of their contribution and its impact, may facilitate the evaluation of their application.
 Candidates may request letters of support from scientific personalities, but these letters have little impact on the evaluation.
 On the other hand, letters from host teams or laboratories can be very useful in assessing the potential for integration for recruitment and mobility.

 For DR2 candidates, the evaluation takes into account the entire career.
 It is therefore necessary to put into perspective all the work and the professional career.
 However, the activity since recruitment or since the last promotion plays a more important role.